 Well hello there adventurers.
-We're busy making Jaunt even more marrrvellous and can't get you on the road right now.
+We’re busy making Jaunt even more marrrvellous and can’t get get you on the road right now.

 Drop your email below and you’ll be the first to know when we’re all systems go.

-10 Amazing Day Trips from Brighton by Car
+10 amazing day trips from Brighton by car

 One of the UK’s most famous seaside resorts, Brighton has loads to offer whether you’re a local or a tourist.
 However, either way, you may want to escape the town at some point!
-To make things easier, we’ve come up with some of the best day trips from Brighton you need to go on.

-1. The Seven Sisters
+The Seven Sisters Chalky Cliffs

 sunset-at-seven-sisters-cliffs-and-sea-english-channel-south-downs-east-sussex-day-trips-from-brighton

-The Seven Sisters should be at the top of every Brit’s UK bucket list!
-One of our favourite day trips from Brighton, the Seven Sisters are a series of chalk cliffs by the English Channel, stretching all the way from Seaford to Eastbourne.
 Be sure to visit Beachy Head, a chalk headland and beauty spot where you can see the best view of the Seven Sisters!
 You won’t be able to help getting snap happy.
 An original Victorian seaside town with an unspoiled coastline, Seaford is also a great spot to visit.

-2. Devil’s Dyke
+Devil’s Dyke

 If you’ve had enough of the hustle and bustle of the city, the best place to head for some peace and quiet is into South Downs National Park where you can discover Devil’s Dyke.
 Devil’s Dyke is a 100-metre-deep V-shaped cleft which was sliced from the landscape in the last Ice Age.
-If the weathers on your side and you fancy the 217-metre climb to the top of the valley, you’ll even be able to see as far as the Isle of Wight.

 However, if you don’t fancy the climb, there are lots of other walking trails surrounding Devil’s Dyke where you can enjoy the beautiful views of the Sussex countryside.
 Some of our favourites include the Chasm Explorer, Saddlescombe Farm and Newtimber walk, and Wolstonbury Hill walk.

-3. Arundel Castle
+Arundel Castle Historic Buildings

 If you’re a history buff or just love exploring castles, you’ll love Arundel Castle.
 Set among the green fields of Arundel in West Sussex and first established in 1067, Arundel Castle is a restored and remodelled medieval castle.
 Home to nearly 1000 years of history, many of the original features such as the Norman Keep, medieval Gatehouse and Barbican survive.

 Between the 1870s and 1890s the castle was almost completely rebuilt into the Gothic masterpiece you now see today!
 Not only can you walk the castle and its tranquil grounds, but you can also learn all about the castle’s sieges with interactive exhibits, games and costumes.
-Be sure to also visit Arundel’s historic town centre for a great selection of museum, galleries, shops and restaurants!
+Be sure to also visit Arundel’s historic old town centre for a great selection of museum, galleries, shops and restaurants!

-4. London
+London

 aerial-view-of-tower-bridge-and-the-river-thames-in-london-at-sunset

 This city needs no introduction.
 It’s an obvious choice for one of the best day trips from Brighton but one that still needs to be on this list!
 From galleries and museums to parks and tourist hotspots, there is plenty to see and do in London.
-And the best part is that a lot of it is free too!
-You could even head to Oxford Street or one of the capital’s many bars and restaurants for a day shopping, drinking and eating to your heart’s content.

 From the big city to a small town, Rye is a picturesque little town near the coast in East Sussex.
 Most famous for Mermaid Street, a narrow street known for its cobbled lanes lined with medieval, crooked half-timbered houses, Rye is an Instagrammer’s dream.
 It looks like it was taken right out of a fairy-tale!
 And the names of some of its other pretty streets like Watchbell Lane and Wish Street also make this town seem enchanted.